skipcole/SeaChangePlatform/zPluginOriginDirectory/readme.md

 This directory represents the directory on the developer's machine where plugins are first created.
-They are uploaded from here.
+They are uploaded from here by the developer when he is putting a plugin on his server.